LogtalkDotOrg/logtalk3/tools/lgtdoc/xml/NOTES.md

 		* [Lunasil Xinc processor](http://www.lunasil.com/index.html) (tested with version 2.02)
 		* [RenderX XEP processor](http://www.renderx.com/) (tested with version 3.8.1)

+	FOP 2.x is also supported but requires generating the XML documentation files using the option `xml_spec(xsd)`.

 	The scripts should be called from the directory containing the XML files you wish to convert.
 Call the scripts with the help option for a description of the available optional parameters (type `cscript